superdaigo/git-credential-bitwarden/README.md

 $ git config --global --unset credential.helper
 ```
 You might be able to remove ${HOME}/bin directory and PATH configuration from your `${HOME}/.bashrc` file.

+## Known issue

+- Need to unlock and reregister `BW_SESSION` after the expiration.
+- The command is slow.